 - Turn off lights in unoccupied rooms.

 - Take advantage of natural daylight.

 - When working or reading, use task lighting (such as desk lamps) rather than lighting the entire room.

-- Dust lamps and light fixtures to remove layers of dust, which obstruct light emission.
+- Lamps and light fixtures require regular dusting in order to not obstruct light emission.

 - Switch to LED lights.